xulihang/BasicCAT-website/_posts/2026-03-25-how-to-add-pronunciation-annotation-furigana-to-Japanese-kanji.md

 Japanese kanji originated from China and are logographic characters.
 Their pronunciation can be annotated using romaji or kana.
 The kana used for this purpose are called furigana.

-Below are some examples of text with pronunciation annotations:
+Below are some examples of text with pronunciation annotations (raw text and annotated):

 Example 1: